Yu-Shi/Yu-Shi.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate from the Department of Computer Science and Technology at Tsinghua University.
-I am going to start my Ph.D. at Tsinghua University in the fall of 2021,  supervised by [Prof. Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/index.html).
-My research interests lie in Information Retrieval and Conversational Search.
+I am a Ph.D. student from the Department of Computer Science and Technology at Tsinghua University.
+I am supervised by [Prof. Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/index.html) and affiliated with the [THUNLP Lab](https://nlp.csai.tsinghua.edu.cn/).
+My research interests lie within the intersection of Natural Language Processing and Information Retrieval.

+I received my bachelor degree from Tsinghua University in Jun.
+2021.

 Preprints and Publications
 ======